cjz9032/angular-global-error-handling-ugpzby/doc/hwsettings_API.md

 This document descripts the APIs between UI and feature set of Hardware Settings.

+We expose the APIs as "FeatureSet", these classes would hide the requests to hardware or plugins.
+For UI level, we can simply invoke functions, or get properties.

+We use "data" as property prefix string because there are so many fields for Javascript, it is hard to remember or find the key information. "data" prefix can help us to use intellisense of IDE like VS Code.

 ##1.Audio
-Audio related features need import “hwsettings_base.js” and “hwsettings_audio.js”.
+Audio related features need import “hws.audio-feature.js”.

+For audio feature, we have two clesses which named "DolbyFeature" and "MicrophoneFeatre".
+You **MUST** create instance from them.

-We create an object named "hws.audio", which can support most of audio APIs, you can invoke its sub functions to get or set properties.
+They can support most of audio APIs.

 ###Dolby